• About

 2. A candidate will be either a SET TRAINEE of the RACS, or a surgeon who is a fellow of the RACS.
 In the latter situation, a candidate will normally have held the FRACS diploma for not more than 5 years.

-3. TThe scholarship will be held in a surgical department at any campus of the Otago Medical School.
+3. The scholarship will be held in a surgical department at any campus of the Otago Medical School.
 The candidate will usually be in a surgical research post.

 5. The monies may be used to purchase materials and equipment related to research.
 At the discretion of the Head of Department, they may also be used to supplement the candidate’s stipend, to fund travel related to the candidate’s research, or to present his/her research at an approved Meeting, or attend a Postgraduate Course.

-The application should be relatively brief (not more than 2 A4 pages (excluding CV) and in a nutshell should say what you want to do and why you want to do it, and when you’re going to do it, and how much it is going to cost.
+The application should be relatively brief (not more than 2 A4 pages (excluding CV) and outline what you want to do and why you want to do it, when you are going to do it, and the cost.
 It should therefore cover the following:

 1. Aims and/or objectives for use of Scholarship funds

-4. A Curriculum Vitae of the applicant must be provided.
+4. A CV of the applicant must be provided.

 The names and email addresses of two referees should be provided.